Quick Answer

 The information on this page comes from firsthand experience opening and contributing to a Fidelity Roth IRA using an ITIN.
 The application starts online — a rep steps in by phone to verify identity, which is fast and smooth.
 Fund details are accurate as of 2026.

-How to Open a Fidelity Roth IRA With an ITIN
+How Do I Open a Fidelity Roth IRA With an ITIN?

 Start the Application at Fidelity.com